CragglesG/waveband/api/js/README.md

 if (api.success == true) {
   // Print the received data
   console.log(api.sdrData);
   // Check if the API request was unsuccessful
 } else if (api.success == false) {
   console.log("API request failed");
   // Check if the API request hasn't completed yet
 } else if (api.success == null) {
   console.log("The API request hasn't completed yet!");
 }
 ```

-The `data_type` parameter provided when using `API.get` specifies the type of data to retrieve from the API.
+The `dataType` parameter provided when using `API.get` specifies the type of data to retrieve from the API.
 It can be one of the following values:

 - `0` for FM Radio
 - `1` for ADS-B